sciZer0/7/v/README.md

 This distribution mechanism provides the blockchain with an almost ideal Gini coefficient of nearly **0**.

-The U blockchain has the best Gini coefficient the industry from day one.
+The U blockchain has the best Gini coefficient in the industry from day one.

 <br>